StockNews.com Downgrades Farmer Bros. (NASDAQ:FARM) to Sell

-StockNews.com cut shares of Farmer Bros.
-(NASDAQ:FARM – Free Report) from a hold rating to a sell rating in a report issued on Thursday.
+StockNews.com downgraded shares of Farmer Bros.
+(NASDAQ:FARM – Free Report) from a hold rating to a sell rating in a research note released on Thursday.

 Farmer Bros.
-(NASDAQ:FARM – Free Report) last announced its quarterly earnings results on Wednesday, May 10th.
-The company reported ($0.57) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.40) by ($0.17).
-The company had revenue of $124.23 million for the quarter, compared to the consensus estimate of $134.00 million.
+(NASDAQ:FARM – Free Report) last released its quarterly earnings data on Wednesday, May 10th.
+The company reported ($0.57) earnings per share for the quarter, missing the consensus estimate of ($0.40) by ($0.17).
+The firm had revenue of $124.23 million for the quarter, compared to analyst estimates of $134.00 million.
 Farmer Bros. had a negative net margin of 7.22% and a negative return on equity of 40.39%.
-On average, sell-side analysts expect that Farmer Bros. will post -2.29 earnings per share for the current fiscal year.
+As a group, sell-side analysts expect that Farmer Bros. will post -2.29 EPS for the current fiscal year.

 Farmer Bros.
 Co engages in the roasting, wholesale, equipment servicing, and distribution of coffee, tea, and other allied products in the United States.
 The company offers roast and ground coffee; frozen liquid coffee; flavoured and unflavoured iced and hot teas; culinary products, including spices, pancake and biscuit mixes, gravy and sauce mixes, soup bases, dressings, and syrups and sauces, as well as coffee filters, cups, sugar, and creamers; and other beverages comprising cappuccino, cocoa, granitas, and other blender-based beverages and concentrated and ready-to-drink cold brew and iced coffee.